What is a Bias Incident?

 Identity: A sense of self, of who one is.
-In the context of diversity, the term identity relates to the various cultural and social group memberships used by people to define, describe, or categorize themselves or others, including race, gender, religion, ethnicity, sexual orientations, abilities, socioeconomic status and age.
+In the context of diversity, the term identity relates to the various cultural and social group memberships used by people to define, describe, or categorize themselves or others, including race, gender, religion, ethnicity, sexual orientations, abilities, and age.

 Multicultural: Means many or multiple cultures.
 The United States is multicultural because its population consists of people from many different cultures.

 Name-Calling: The act of using words, including labels, jokes or other expressions, to describe, demean, taunt or verbally harass a person or group of people.